A Snowball in Hell: Plot summary

 The story is set five years after the two previous novels in the group.
 Angelique de Xavia is now working for an anti-terrorist squad based in Paris.
 Then she is needed in London, where Simon Darcourt—who was supposed to have died in their confrontation at the end of "A Big Boy Did It and Ran Away"—is back on the scene, with a new specialization: broadcasting videos of the torture (and, sometimes, deaths) of celebrities he has kidnapped.

 Meanwhile, Zal Innez, who is in danger from Scottish gangsters, American gangsters, and the law, finds a berth on a cruise ship and becomes a performing magician, drawing crowds.

-Angelique is contacted by a person who has abducted her parents, and who will trade them only for Darcourt; meanwhile, of course, she is part of a team looking to arrest Darcourt.
+Angelique is contacted by a person who has abducted her parents, and who will trade them only for Darcourt; meanwhile, she is part of a team looking to arrest Darcourt.
 She tracks down Zal, believing he can out-think Darcourt, and her parents' abductors too.
 Zal immediately responds and they seem to be making progress, discovering that Darcourt has cancer.
 Zal finally sees through Darcourt's multiple misdirections, and the reader is gradually brought up to speed as the finale unfolds.